Get the perfect gel manicure by yourself! I’m showing you how to do gel nails at home with an LED light, plus an easy way to remove them!

 - Gel Manicure Kit – this includes the bonder (something that will dry and prep the nail), base coat, top coat, and cuticle oil.

-- Gel Color Polish – there are so many options on Amazon and most of them come in a kit.
+- Gel Color Polish – Note: this kit does come with a base and top coat, too!
+I just prefer the Gelish brand.
+But if you’re looking to save money, only order this kit!
+There are so many options on Amazon and most of them come in a kit.
 I’ve heard the most positive things about the Gellen brand so that’s what I went with and have been happy!
 So many color combos!
 I have the dusty mauve kit.

 - LED Lamp – I went with this over the UV lamp because it’s less damaging to the skin on your hands and it also dries the gel polish so much faster.
 It only takes me 30 seconds to cure each coat.